eliminmax/LFS-Build-Notes/Build-Notes.md

 ### xorg-server 21.1.6

 Rebuilt at a later point with xcb-util-keysyms-0.4.0, xcb-util-image-0.4.0, xcb-util-renderutil-0.3.9, and xcb-util-wm-0.4.1 installled to enable the installation of Xephyr.

+### libtiff-4.5.0

+When updating, I was able to install using the instructions that I'd previously been stuck with, by passing the flag `-DCMAKE_INSTALL_LIBDIR=/usr/lib` to cmake.
+I'm learning.

 # External software